honzajavorek/prazeni.honzajavorek.cz/README.md

 ## Writing Articles

+1. Before using the blog, you need to go to the directory where it lives and activate virtualenv.
+    If `blog --help` doesn't work, then you're ready yet.

-1. Before writing, make sure you download other people's changes from GitHub:
+2. Before writing, make sure you download other people's changes from GitHub:

     ```
     blog update
     ```

-2. To start a new article, use:
+3. To start a new article, use:

     ```
     blog write
     ```

-3. To add photos to the article you just started, use:
+4. To add photos to the article you just started, use:

     ```
     blog photos ../../my-photos/album/